everyday calculator

 When to use it

-• Reconciling tip jars or petty cash at the end of a shift.
+• Reconciling tip jars or petty cash drawers at the end of a shift for small businesses, coffee shops, or bars.

-• Helping kids learn money values by checking their piggy bank totals.
+• Helping kids and students practice money math by checking their piggy bank or classroom jar totals against their own estimates.

-• Estimating how much loose change to convert to gift cards or savings.
+• Estimating how much loose change you can convert into a savings deposit, gift card, or extra payment toward a debt.

 Tips & cautions

-• Assumes standard US coin values; not for foreign currency.
+• Assumes standard US coin values and roll sizes; it is not intended for foreign currencies or non‑standard tokens.

-• Does not track denomination rolls or bank fees for coin deposits.
+• Does not track how many rolls you need or bank fees for coin counting or deposits; it focuses solely on total value.

 Worked examples